Jacksonville Dixie Blues: History

-The Dixie Blues were a former member of the now disbanded Women's American Football League, where they were runners-up in the first championship game in 2001 and won the title in 2002.
+The Dixie Blues were former members of the now disbanded Women's American Football League, where they were runners-up in the first championship game in 2001 and won the title in 2002.
 After the league disbanded, they joined the Women's Football Association; they won the league championship in 2003.
 The league folded after that single season and the team spent the next two seasons in the Independent Women's Football League.
 The Dixie Blues then moved to the Women's Football League, where they won the 2006 and 2007 titles.

 They were planning to join the National Women's Football Association in 2009, but have instead become one of the charter franchises in the Women's Football Alliance.
 So far, the Dixie Blues' WFA tenure has been extremely successful, winning three straight division titles.
 Until 2013, the Dixie Blues were the only WFA charter member never to have lost a regular-season game in league play.
 As of the end of the 2017 regular season, their current record stands at 136–24.
 The Dixie Blues begin their 18th season in April 2018.